v2thegreat/foulab-dot-org-hugo/content/news/events-june-2024.md

 ### Demonstration of Resilient Infrastructure Through Open Sessions (aka Infrastructure Night) - Tuesday June 25th @ 20:00 - 22:00

 One system administrator is too little for a big thing like Foulab.
 You can be a system administrator, too!
-Join **eigma** and a few other interested parties as we train green rookies and pros alike to become hardened hackerspace maintaners.
+Join **eigma** and a few other interested parties as we train green rookies and pros alike to become hardened hackerspace maintainers.

 <br/>